random689/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Check out how `involvement` is intended to be used in the glossary.
+Check out how `INVOLVEMENT` is intended to be used in the glossary.
 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**